 cat /proc/sys/vm/swappiness

 The output will be a number between 0 and 100, representing the current swappiness value.
-The default value is usually 30.
+The default is usually 30, which offers a balanced approach between using RAM and swap space.

-We can check the swappiness value with another command, and that is:
+You can also check the swappiness value with:

 sysctl vm.swappiness